benmvp/slides/2022/connecttech/ts-react.md

   - But we all still use it, right?
 - There's not too much type with `useEffect`...
   - Since it just takes in a function with no args
-- But it does ensure you only return a clean-up function
+- But it does ensure we only return a clean-up function
   - And don't accidentally return something else
   - This example looks almost similar to the example we just saw
 - Except it's using an implicit return (parentheses vs. curly braces)
   - Which means we're accidentally returning a `Promise`
-  - So we'll get a compilation error like you see here
+  - So we'll get a compilation error like we see here
   - React does also warn about this a run-time & there's an eslint rule to catch it

 /////